teracyhq/dev/docs/intro.rst

 ease and fun.
 We are using ``virtualbox`` for running isolated virtual machines, ``chef`` and ``vagrant`` for installing and configuring any necessary packages automatically.

-We work intensively on this documentation so that anyone, who wants to join us, have to pass the training program by following the documentation instructions.
+We work intensively on this documentation so that anyone, who wants to join us, has to pass the training program by following the documentation instructions.
 The documentation will guide you steps by steps to set up working environment, to learn our toolchain, workflow, and our development culture.